15 Types of Cheesecake That Really Hit the Spot

 Japanese Cotton Cheesecake is a soft and fluffy dessert you'll want to eat daily.
 It's so airy and light, you'll think it's a cloud!
 Well, in Japan, it's often called "Souffle Cheesecake" (Sufurechīzukēki) because of its wobbly souffle look.

 The key to its excellent texture is to use glossy, thick egg whites blended into the cheesecake batter.
 Unlike North American cheesecakes, these cotton ones offer less sweet flavor and fewer calories because of using less sugar and cheese.
+They're often steamed rather than baked, which helps them stay moist and fluffy.

 A bain-marie, also called the double boiler, is mainly used for baking Japanese "cotton" cheesecake.
 Interestingly, the Japanese have borrowed this technique from Germany, where it's also used in some recipes for German cheesecake.